Mixed Hodge structures and Siegel operators: Vanishing of Hodge numbers II

 \begin{proposition} Let $k<n$.
 Then $F^kH^k(X)=W_kF^kH^k(X)$.
 Therefore we have $h_{k}^{k,m}(X)=h_{k}^{m,k}(X)=0$ for $m>0$. \end{proposition}

-\begin{proof} Let ${\Xcpt}$ be a smooth projective toroidal compactification of $X$ with SNC boundary divisor.
-By the assumption $c>1$, the Koecher principle holds (\cite{Ba}).
+\begin{proof} We take a smooth projective toroidal compactification ${\Xcpt}$ of $X$ with SNC boundary divisor $D$.
+By the assumption that the Baily-Borel boundary has codimension $c>1$, the Koecher principle holds (\cite{Ba}).
 Then the Pommerening extension theorem (\cite{Po}) holds which says that every holomorphic $k$-form on $X$ extends holomorphically over ${\Xcpt}$.
 This means that the inclusions

 are all equalities.
 Since $F^kH^k(X)$ is the image of $H^0({\Xcpt}, \Omega^k(\log D))\to H^k(X)$ and $W_kF^kH^k(X)$ is the image of $H^0({\Xcpt}, \Omega^k)\to H^k(X)$, we obtain $F^kH^k(X)=W_kF^kH^k(X)$. \end{proof}